-We estimate two models using this framework, by varying the way in which the covariates in x enter the model.
+We estimate the model in two ways, which vary how the covariates in x enter the right-handside.
 In the first model, all of the variables in x (listed in Table 2) enter linearly.
 Additionally, we include dummies for origination year, documentation type, occupancy type, product type, investor type, loan purpose, coapplicant status, and a flag for whether the mortgage is a "jumbo" (meaning the loan amount is too large for Fannie Mae or Freddie Mac to securitize the loan).
 In addition, we include the term of the mortgage, and state fixed effects.
 We refer to this model simply as "Logit".